roy-ganz/toql_guide/src/4-derive/6-joins.md

 The predicate takes the one argument (`?`) and adds it to the aux_params for custom joins (`on_param`).

-When the predicate is used in a Toql query, lets say  `*, @language 'fr'` the SQL will return countries that speak french.
+When the predicate is used in a Toql query, lets say  `*, @lang 'fr'` the SQL will return countries that speak french.
 In addition it will add `fr` to the aux_params when doing the custom join.

 So each country will contain the `language` field with information about french.